willemruys/rockstars-web/README.md

 ## Current features

-Currently it is possible to retrieve all available artists and their songs.
-It is possible to add a song to your playlist and remove one as well using your mock server.
+Currently it is possible to

+- retrieve all available artists and their songs.
+- Add a song to your playlist and remove one as well using your mock server.
-It is also possible to retrieve your songs in your playlist.
+- retrieve your songs in your playlist.

 ## WIP